kdboller/kdboller.github.io/_posts/2018-03-04-scaling-financial-insights-with-python.markdown

 merged_portfolio_sp_latest_YTD_sp_closing_high['Pct off High'] = merged_portfolio_sp_latest_YTD_sp_closing_high['Ticker Adj Close'] / merged_portfolio_sp_latest_YTD_sp_closing_high['Closing High Adj Close'] - 1

 merged_portfolio_sp_latest_YTD_sp_closing_high
 ```

 -  To begin, you merge the ``adj_close`` dataframe with the ``portfolio_df`` dataframe; this is the third time that you've leveraged this ``adj_close`` dataframe in order to conduct an insolated analysis which you'll then combine with the overall 'master' dataframe.
--  This initial merge is not particularly useful, as you have dates and adjusted close prices which pre-date your aquisition date for the position; as a result, we'll subset the data post our acquisition date, and then find the ``max`` closing price post our acquisition date.
+-  This initial merge is not particularly useful, as you have dates and adjusted close prices which pre-date your aquisition date for each position; as a result, we'll subset the data post our acquisition date, and then find the ``max`` closing price since that time.
 -  Once again, I used ``del`` to delete the merged dataframe's unneeded columns; this is code I should refactor, as creating a list, e.g., ``cols_to_keep``, and then filtering the dataframe with this would be a better approach -- as an FYI, running the ``del`` code block more than once will throw an error and you would need to re-initialize your dataframe then run the ``del`` code block again.
--  After removing the unnecessary columns, you then use the ``sort_values`` method and sort the values by the ``'Ticker'``, ``'Acquisition Date'``, and ``'Date'`` columns (all ascending); we do this to make sure all of the ticker rows are sorted together, and we sort by Acquisition Date (in case we've purchased the same stock more than once) and Date ascending in order to filter out the dates prior to your positions' acquisition dates.
+-  After removing the unnecessary columns, you then use the ``sort_values`` method and sort the values by the ``'Ticker'``, ``'Acquisition Date'``, and ``'Date'`` columns (all ascending); you do this to make sure all of the ticker rows are sorted together, and we sort by Acquisition Date (in case we've purchased the same stock more than once) and Date ascending in order to filter out the dates prior to your positions' acquisition dates.
 In other words, you are only concerned with the closing high since you've held the position.
 -  In order to filter our dataframe, you create a new column ``['Date Delta']`` which is calculated by the difference between the Date and Acquisition Date columns.
 -  You then convert this column into a numeric column, and you create a new dataframe called ``adj_close_acq_date_modified`` where the ``['Date Delta']`` is >= 0.
 This ensures that you are only evaluating closing highs since the date that you purchased each position.
 -  Now that you have the ``adj_close_acq_date_modified`` dataframe, we'll use a very powerful pandas function called ``pivot_table``.
-If you're familiar with pivot tables in Excel, this function is similar in that you can pivot data based on a single or multi-index, specify values to calculate and columns to pivot on, and also use ``agg functions`` (which leverage numpy).
+If you're familiar with pivot tables in Excel, this function is similar in that you can pivot data based on a single or multi-index, specify values to calculate and columns to pivot on, and also use ``agg functions`` (which leverage ``numpy``).
 -  Using the ``pivot_table`` function, we pivot on Ticker and Acquisition Date and specify that we would like to find the maximum (``np.max``) ``Adj Close`` for each position;  this allows you to compare the recent Adjusted Close for each position relative to this High Adjusted Close.
--  Now you have a ``adj_close_pivot`` dataframe, and you reset the index and join this once again on the ``adj_close`` dataframe.
+-  Now you have an ``adj_close_pivot`` dataframe, and you reset the index and join this once again on the ``adj_close`` dataframe.
 This creates the ``adj_close_pivot_merged`` dataframe, which tells you when you purchased each position and the date on which it hit its closing high since acquisition.
--  Finally, we will combine our 'master' dataframe with one last smaller dataframe, ``adj_close_pivot_merged``.
+-  Finally, we will combine our 'master' dataframe with this last smaller dataframe, ``adj_close_pivot_merged``.
--  You are now able to calculate the final column needed, ``['Pct off High']``.
+-  After doing so, you are now able to calculate the final column needed, ``['Pct off High']``.
 You take the ``['Ticker Adj Close']`` and divide it by the ``['Closing High Adj Close']`` and subtract 1.
-Note, that this percentage will always be negative, unless the stock happened to have its highest close on the most recent trading day evaluated (this is generally a very good sign if it's the case).
+Note, that this percentage will always be negative, unless the stock happened to have its highest close (in this case it will be zero) on the most recent trading day evaluated (this is generally a very good sign if it's the case).

 This has been a pretty significant lift, and it's now time for our long-awaited visualizations.
-If you've continued to follow along in your own notebook, you now have a very rich dataframe with a number of portfolio metrics to calculate, as shown in the below:
+If you've continued to follow along in your own notebook, you now have a very rich dataframe with a number of calculated portfolio metrics, as shown in the below:

 <img src="/assets/Master Dataframe (incl Closing High).png" alt="Master Dataframe (incl Closing High)">

 <h3>Total Return and Cumulative Return Visualizations</h3>
-For all of these visualizations you'll use ``Plotly``, which will allow you to make D3 charts entirely without code.
-While I also use ``Matplotlib`` and ``Seaborn``, I really value the interactivty of ``Plotly``, and once you are use to it, the syntax becomes fairly straightforward and dynamic charts are very easily attainable.
+For all of these visualizations you'll use ``Plotly``, which allows you to make D3 charts entirely without code.
+While I also use ``Matplotlib`` and ``Seaborn``, I really value the interactivty of ``Plotly``; and once you are use to it, the syntax becomes fairly straightforward and dynamic charts are very easily attainable.

 Your first chart below compares each individual position's total return relative to the S&P 500 (same holding periods for the position and hypothetical investment in the S&P 500).
 In the below, you'll see that over their distinct holding periods, 6 of the 8 positions outperformed the S&P.  The last two, Twitter (which actually has had a negative return) and Walmart underperformed an equal timed investment in the S&P 500.

 <img src="/assets/Total Return versus S&P 500.png" alt="Total Return versus S&P 500">

-As each of these visualizations are relatively similar, I'll explain the code required to generate the above Plotly visualization, and for the remaining ones I'll only summarize observations based on the visualization.
+As each of these visualizations are relatively similar, I'll explain the code required to generate the above Plotly visualization, and for the remaining ones I'll only summarize observations from each visualization.

 ```python